tugboat/pakyow-web/manual/08 View Logic.markdown

 presenter.view.find('#container').content &lt;&lt; 'bar'
 </div>

-Views can also be turned into HTML:
+Views can be turned into a string of HTML:

 <div class="code ruby">
 presenter.view.find('#container').to_html